Not in your blue bin

 - Nappies and general waste

-The following items could be recycled, but not in your blue bin:
+The following items can be recycled, but not in your blue bin:

 Food waste - this can go into your green wheelie bin along with any garden waste.